defano/digital-design/microblaze/README.md

 #### Initializing memory with our code

-In order to run a simulation of our firmware executing on the MicroBlaze CPU, we have to load our code into memory.
+In order to simulate our firmware running on the MicroBlaze CPU, we have to first load the firmware into memory.
 Xilinx' BRAM memory models are designed to do just this.
 At the start of the simulation, they will attempt to initialize themselves by loading data from `.mem` files (an industry standard for describing the contents of a memory).

 Xilinx provides a tool called `data2mem` that will convert our compiled firmware from [ELF format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) to `.mem`, named in the convention expected by the memory models.
 Executing `make memory` (a subtask of `simulate`) will generate these files in the root directory of the tutorial.